loguntsov/reliable_udp/doc/packets.md

 <<1, Port:2-bytes, ConnId:4-bytes, ProtocolVersion:8-bytes>>

 Where:

-  Port -- the port when opponent should send packets.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Port -- the port when opponent should send packets.

-  ConnId -- 4 bytes to identify connection for sender side.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ConnId -- 4 bytes to identify connection for sender side.
 Receiver should include this ConnId for each packet to identify connection for sender.

-  ProtocolVersion -- protocol version.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ProtocolVersion -- protocol version.
 In current implementation it should be always 1.

 ```
 -define(CONNECT, 1).